 The numerous streams and rivers of the North Coast Region contain anadromous fish, and the reservoirs, although few, support both coldwater and warmwater fish.
 The North Coast Region’s native fish species include salmonids such as coho, Chinook, pink and chum salmon, as well as steelhead, coastal cutthroat and rainbow trout.
 Other native fish include green and white sturgeon, eulachon, Pacific and western brook lamprey, stickleback, five sculpin species, two sucker species, and several minnow species.

 Healthy fisheries support the economy of the North Coast Region through commercial fishing and tourism.
-Further, riparian ecosystems are integral to the continued success of native fish populations, and the subsistence fishing and cultural uses.
+Further, riparian ecosystems are integral to the continued success of native fish populations, subsistence fishing and cultural uses.

+From time immemorial, Native American Tribes along the North Coast have maintained a relationship with culturally significant fisheries.
+Tribal community members throughout the North Coast Region rely on these fisheries for food and cultural uses.

+Tribes throughout the North Coast Region have been working with federal, state, and local agencies to develop and implement monitoring programs and management strategies to improve water quality and quantity with the vision of preserving and protecting fisheries and watersheds.
+Western science and Traditional Knowledge recognize the complex relationships between waters and environmental systems in our watersheds.

 The federal government has a responsibility to protect fisheries that are subject to tribal trust rights.
 This tribal trust responsibility applies to the Klamath and Trinity River systems, both of which run through tribal lands and are subject to tribal fishing rights.

 Tidelands and marshes are extremely important to many species of waterfowl and shore birds for feeding and nesting.
 Cultivated land and pasturelands also provide supplemental food for many birds, including small pheasant populations.
 Tideland areas along the north coast provide important habitat for marine invertebrates and nursery areas for forage fish, game fish, and crustaceans.
 Many species of seabirds use offshore coastal rocks as nesting areas.

-Major components of the economy are tourism and recreation, logging and timber milling, aggregate mining, commercial and sport fisheries, sheep, beef and dairy production, and vineyards and wineries.
+Major components of the economy are tourism and recreation, logging and timber milling, aggregate mining, commercial and sport fisheries, sheep, beef and dairy production, vineyards and wineries, and other agricultural operations.

 The largest urban centers are located in the Eureka area of Humboldt County and in the Santa Rosa area of Sonoma County, the latter of which has experienced the highest population growth of all the counties within the North Coast Region.
-Numerous Native American communities are scattered throughout the region.
+Numerous Native American communities are located throughout the region.

 In all, the North Coast Region offers a beautiful natural environment with opportunities for scientific study and research, recreation, sport and commerce.
 To ensure their perpetuation, the resources must be used wisely.